Risen Savior’s message is a wonderful message for you. We are “A Place to Belong.”

 - Response to the Word — We respond with offerings and prayers for the things God has promised to us and for strength to do what he has asked.

 - Parting Blessing — We hear one last assurance of God’s care before we head out into the world to live as God’s children.

 Mixed throughout these different parts of our service are hymns and short songs to praise God.

 Our worship uses traditional forms blended with contemporary songs, modern language, and application.
 The traditional brings us the best that has been used by God’s church throughout the ages and the contemporary brings God’s promises and his will into our daily lives.
 We hope you enjoy both!

 Our services are interpreted for the deaf and hard-of-hearing upon request.

 “When will they take the offering?”
 “How will it be collected?”
 “How much am I expected to give?”
 “Do they want visitors to contribute too?”

 The Bible teaches us that our offerings to God should reflect our belief that all we have is his gift to us.
 It teaches us that with our offerings we worship and honor God.
 Like most Christians, our members bring offerings to God through their church.
 Since offerings are gifts of love for God, no one dictates what each person is to give.

-We pass an offering plate during the service so that our worship may include bringing gifts to God.
+We collect our offerings in a basket by the entry door.
+We still pause during worship to note that we gather this offering of thanks to God for what he’s done for us.
+We worship, and that may include bringing gifts to God.
 Offering envelopes are available and keep our gifts a private matter known only to God.
 We look to Christ and his love to motivate us in our giving – whether it is a child putting in coins or an adult writing out a check.

 You may wish at first to learn more about our church and our ministry before bringing your offerings to God through our church.
 But you are welcome to participate as your heart leads you to give.